CunminZhao/NeurScope/README.md

 ```

 ### Dataset
-You can refer to the following links to download the datasets of our collected dataset in
+You can refer to the following links to download the full datasets of our collected dataset in
 [EmbSAM figshare](https://figshare.com/articles/dataset/Public_Raw_Data/29064530) and [Cell Tracking Challenge](https://celltrackingchallenge.net/3d-datasets/).

 ### Training